wolverdude/GenSON/README.rst

 GenSON's core function is to take JSON objects and generate schemas that describe them, but it is unique in its ability to *merge* schemas.
 It was originally built to describe the common structure of a large number of JSON objects, and it uses its merging ability to generate a single schema from any number of JSON objects and/or schemas.

-The generator follows these three rules:
+GenSON's schema builder follows these three rules:

 1. *Every* object it is given must validate under the generated schema.
 2. *Any* object that is valid under *any* schema it is given must also validate under the generated schema. (there is one glaring exception to this, detailed `below`_)